2019 Conference Agenda

 What to do with field data?
 This area has been discussed at length for numerous years and is now crowded with overzealous start-ups, and the agricultural industry is in dire need of a data management solution.
 We’ll present three or four likely scenarios which may finally solve this seemingly endless riddle.
 Head home with a far greater handle on how much longer data pain points are likely to persist and when data will start working for us rather than the other way around.

-The level of investment needed to continue propelling agriculture to a digital future is only going to increase.
-How will this future be bankrolled?
-A cross-industry panel discussion: grower, retailer, supplier, tech, investor, government — along with feedback from attendees will help to establish the economic and financial terms of engagement needed to keep digital agriculture moving forward.
+Many stakeholders have their hands on the strings of precision agriculture and digital farming – not only producers, service providers, tech companies, and investors but also increasingly powerful land investors/managers and food/feed buyers.
+But the level of investment needed to continue propelling agriculture to a digital future is only going to increase.
+How will the future be bankrolled?
+You’ll walk away with a better handle on the economic and financial terms of engagement needed to keep digital agriculture moving forward.